 Cotton is the most important fiber crop in the world and the lint is used to make processed cotton, which is woven into fabrics, either alone or combined with other fibers.
 Recently, input-responsive varieties and high-tech production technologies will go a long way to meet the increasing demand for the natural fiber.
 The increase in productivity alone could not benefit the cotton.
-Cotton being a long duration, wide spaced, slow growing at early stage offers a great scope for intercropping with short duration, fast growing, non-competitive intercrops with dissimilar growth habit and productive that utilize the available resources very efficiently and effectively.
-Intercropping enables crop diversification within agro eco-region and ensures better return to the growers.
+Cotton is a long duration, wide spaced, slow growing at an early stage offers a great scope for intercropping with short duration, fast growing, non-competitive intercrops with dissimilar growth habit and productive that utilize the available resources very efficiently and effectively.
+Intercropping enables crop diversification within agro eco-region and ensures a better return to the growers.
 Intercropping of cotton with soybean is more for production sustainability than yield advantage under rainfed condition [1].
-As per the package of practice of UAS(University of agricultural sciences, Dharwad), cotton and soybean intercropping (1:2 rows) is recommended with spacing of cotton 120 cm × 60 cm and soybean in 40 cm rows [2].
-Although, the use of chemical fertilizers is the fastest way of counteracting the pace of nutrient depletion, its increasing costs and limited availability deter the farmers from using these inputs in balanced proportions and in recommended quantities.
-The ability to take advantage of the natural resources is a major step toward economic prosperity for a country like India, as usage of chemical fertilizers for crop production is expensive, mainly because of shortfall in availability and problems of environmental pollution [3].
-Agronomic management practices viz., intercropping and judicious combination of organic and inorganic manures is considered ecologically viable, economically feasible and avoids environmental pollution.
-In addition, combination of organic and inorganic manures works like slow release fertilizers for providing balanced nutrients to plants consequently improve uptake of nutrients [4].
-Considering this fact the present investigation was undertaken.
+As per the package of the practice of UAS (University of agricultural sciences, Dharwad), cotton and soybean intercropping (1:2 rows) are recommended with a spacing of cotton 120 cm x 60 cm and soybean in 40 cm rows [2].
+Although the use of chemical fertilizers is the fastest way of counteracting the pace of nutrient depletion, its increasing costs and limited availability deter the farmers from using these inputs in balanced proportions and in recommended quantities.
+The ability to take advantage of the natural resources is a major step toward 44 economic prosperity for a country like India, as usage of chemical fertilizers for crop 45 production is expensive, mainly because of the shortfall in availability and problems of 46 environmental pollution [3].
+Agronomic management practices viz., an intercropping and 47 judicious combination of organic and inorganic manures is considered ecologically viable, 48 economically feasible and avoids environmental pollution.
+In addition, a combination of 49 organic and inorganic manures works like slow-release fertilizers for providing balanced nutrients to plants consequently improve uptake of nutrients [4].
+Considering this fact the 50 present investigation was undertaken.
+51